Alberta health minister accused of berating Calgary doctor and intimidating citizens

 Email exchanges

-CBC News also obtained email exchanges between Shandro and individuals in which it threatened to send Parliament’s security services after someone, and called another “madwoman” after expressing concerns about her conflict presumed.
+CBC News also obtained email exchanges between Shandro and individuals.
+The emails include a threat to send Parliament’s security services after someone and call another “madwoman” for voicing concerns about their alleged conflict.

-Shandro’s behavior raises questions about his suitability as Minister of Health during the COVID-19 pandemic, said political scientist Lori Turnbull, director of the School of Public Administration at Dalhousie University.
+Shandro’s behavior raises questions about his abilities as Minister of Health during the COVID-19 pandemic, said political scientist Lori Turnbull, director of the School of Public Administration at Dalhousie University in Halifax.

 “He went to a private citizen to intimidate him in front of his family?” she says.
 “To say it’s a bad judgment is a huge understatement.
 What was going on in his head?”